-- Confindustria di Sondrio e Lecco from Italy, SNS – Scuola Nazionale Servizi from Italy
+- Confindustria di Sondrio e Lecco (Italy), SNS – Scuola Nazionale Servizi (Italy)

-The project is funded by the Erasmus+ program.
+The project was funded by the Erasmus+ programme.

-The purpose of the project is to develop models and tools that help organizations and volunteers in the development of soft skills that can be useful in the job market.
+The aim of the project was to create a model and tools that will help organisations and volunteers to develop soft skills that can be useful in the labour market.

-As part of the project there was conducted a study, which had two objectives.
-The first was to identify local experiences and good practices in the field of recognition of competences acquired in the course of informal and non-formal education.
-The second was to identify examples of volunteer programs that allow volunteers to learn and develop competencies.
+First, as part of the project, a survey was carried out.
+One of the aims was to identify local experiences and good practices in recognising competences acquired through non-formal and informal education.
+It also aimed to identify examples of volunteering programmes which allow volunteers to learn and develop their skills.

-As the LEVER Model is an innovative tool, the project provides a test phase.
-During this phase in each of the participating countries the following will be done:
+As the LEVER Model is an innovative tool, the project includes a testing phase.
+This means that in each of the participating countries the following took place:

-- professional training will be organized for non-governmental organizations representatives, who are interested in using the LEVER Model for certifying competences of the volunteers cooperating with them.
-The participants will receive certificates confirming their knowledge in terms of acting as a tutor (a person supporting a volunteer in going through the certification process) and an assessor (a person assessing a volunteer’s competences on the basis of conversations and materials collected by the volunteer served as a basis for confirming their knowledge.
+- A professional training was organised for representatives of NGOs interested in using the LEVER Model to confirm competences of volunteers cooperating with them.
+Participants of the training received certificates confirming their knowledge of acting as a tutor (a person supporting the volunteer in the certification process) and as an assessor (a person assessing the volunteer’s competency level).
+Interviews and materials collected by the volunteer served as a basis for confirming their knowledge.